 Submission by Gigi from Beach Addicted

-After our trip to Con Dao islands, we were looking forward to visiting the gorgeous An Thoi islands.
+After our trip to the Con Dao islands, we were looking forward to visiting the gorgeous An Thoi islands.
 The An Thoi archipelago consists of 15 islands and islets and is located near the southern tip of the famous Phu Quoc.
 They are, for sure, one of our favourite islands we visited in Southeast Asia.

 You can easily visit the An Thoi islands on a day trip from Phu Quoc.
 But if you would like to stay overnight, you can stay on Hon Thom Island.

 You can easily book a boat trip directly on the beach as many guides are waiting there.
 During our boat trip, we stopped at three islets: Hon Xuong, Hon Gam Ghi and Hon Vong.
-This is the whole day trip, so make sure to pack some snacks with you.
+This is a whole day trip, so make sure to pack some snacks with you.
 If you are staying in Hon Thom, the hotel provides food as well.

 The beaches of An Thoi have powdery white sand and warm blue waters with palm trees all around.
-One of my favourite beaches was at Hon Gam Ghi Island, and we could enjoy some peaceful moments.
+One of my favourite beaches was Hon Gam Ghi Island, where we could enjoy some peaceful moments.
 There is an iconic swing, which is excellent for taking photos.
 You can snorkel too.
 However, the best things to do are to relax and get some tan.

 Cat Ba Island